Key Takeaways

 3. Clothing

 New clothing items are ideal presents for older dads who aren’t a big fan of impractical gifts.
 Dads often end up wearing the same items for years, so why not give them a few shirts, pants, or jackets to refresh their closet?
-Furthermore, if your dad is starting to lose some abilities as they age, you might also look at adaptive clothing for seniors to help him get dressed with ease.
+Furthermore, if your dad is starting to lose some abilities as he ages, you might also look at adaptive clothing for seniors to help them get dressed with ease.

 Tech Gadgets